 Pupils affected by their own or other's drugs misuse have early access to support through the school and other local services.
+The school will endeavour to provide appropriate support through the Pastoral Support Worker in school, the School Nurse Service and referral to appropriate external agencies, i.e. - Aquarius.
 Families have an important role to play in supporting the provision of drug education, especially in helping a young person examine their attitude to drugs.
 Our approach and rationale is explained to parents/carers to gain their understanding and support.